 IMPORTANT NOTE: If you require hotel pickup, then you must tell us the name of the hotel and preferably the street when you book.
 If guests do not inform us of the pickup location, we cannot pick you up.

 The tour starts with a 25 kilometres drive to the east arriving at the Kompong Phluk area.

-The guide (if one was booked) explains about the history, the culture and the life style of the villagers.
+If an optional guide was booked, he explains about the history, the culture and the life style of the villagers.
 In fact, most of the buildings do not float, but are supported by long stilts, only part of which is exposed above the waterline.

 Located within the floodplains of Tonle Sap, the village of tall stilted houses, is surrounded by serene flooded mangrove forest.
 A visit to the village provides a good insight into the way of life of the people whose livelihood depends on the ebb and flow of Tonle Sap Lake.
 The water level varies considerably and so Kompong Phluk will appear different depending on the season in which you visit.

 If requested, guests can take a side-excursion on a rowing boat for a tour of the flooded forest.
-This costs USD5 per person but it is only available for four months on the year, this being October to January.
+This is only available for four months of the year, this being October to January.
 The water level is too low during the rest of the year for this side-excursion.
-Guests pay for this optional side-excursion at the site.
+Guests pay for this optional side-excursion on-site.

-The jeep waits for the motor boat to return and then transports the guests back to their hotel.
+Our jeep waits for the motorised boat to return and then transports the guests back to their hotel.

 Guests are normally dropped off at their hotel around four and a half hours after departure time.

 Times are subject to change due to local traffic conditions.